nicholaswmin/dyno/README.md

 console.log('test ended succesfully')
 ```

-which renders live results like so:
+this renders live results like so:

 ```js
 general stats